Donerail: Before the Derby

-Due to growing popularity, Churchill Downs underwent major renovations in preparation for the derby, the record 30,000 expected attendees and the $6,600 purse.
-A new era of betting also opened in 1913 as the minimum bet was reduced to $2, making betting more affordable.
-As a Louisville native, Thomas Hayes was unsure about Donerail's ability to win, regardless of its promise, so decided that the expense and potential loss would not be worth it.
-But jockey Roscoe Goose convinced Hayes to race Donerail.
+Due to growing popularity, Churchill Downs underwent major renovations in preparation for the Derby, the record 30,000 expected attendees and the $6,600 purse.
+A new era also opened in 1913 as the minimum bet was reduced to $2, making betting more affordable.
+As a Louisville native, Thomas Hayes was unsure about Donerail's ability to win, so he decided that the expense and potential loss would not be worth it.
+But jockey Roscoe Goose convinced him to race the horse.

-Because of the overcrowding at the 1913 Kentucky Derby, there were not enough stables, so Donerail was housed at Douglass Park, about three miles away from Churchill Downs, and would have to walk that distance before the start.
-This circumstance only added to Hayes’ hesitation about the race.
-His direction to Goose was not to win, but rather to “get a piece of the purse” by crossing the finish line.
+Because of the overcrowding at the 1913 Kentucky Derby, there were not enough stables, so Donerail was housed at Douglass Park, about three miles away from Churchill Downs, and had to walk over before the start.
+This circumstance added to Hayes’ hesitation about the race.
+His direction to Goose was not to win but rather to “get a piece of the purse” by crossing the finish line.

 Career

 In the 1913 Kentucky Derby, various horses had the lead, and for a time it was Ten Point first, Foundation in second, and Yankee Notions third.
-Roscoe Goose kept Donerail away from the pacesetters but within striking distance.
-As the horses turned into the stretch, Ten Point was still leading, but Donerail closed to gain the lead.
-He crossed the wire half a length ahead of Ten Point.
-Donerail was drawing away at the finish and set a track record with a time of 2:04 4/5.
-Donerail's victory was the largest upset of Kentucky Derby history, a record still held to this day, with odds of 91–1 against him.
+Roscoe Goose kept Donerail within striking distance.
+As the horses turned into the stretch, Ten Point was still ahead, but Donerail closed to gain the lead and crossed the wire half a length ahead of Ten Point.
+He was drawing away at the finish and set a track record with a time of 2:04 4/5.
+His victory was the largest upset in Kentucky Derby history, a record still held, with odds of 91–1 against him.

-After the 1913 Kentucky Derby, Donerail continued racing but did not find major success.
-Of 62 starts, Donerail won 10, placed in 11, and showed in 10.
+After the 1913 Derby, Donerail continued racing but did not find major success.
+Of 62 starts, he won 10, placed in 11, and showed in 10.
 His other major victories came in the Canadian Sportsmen's Handicap and the Hamilton Cup.
 His career earnings amounted to $15,156.